sani42073/OpenROAD-flow-scripts/README.md

 ### **6.2 Floor Plan:** ###

-* While increasing frequency we faced some Metal spacing related DRC violation and changing the pin metal layer solve the issue.
-Also by changing the pin metal layer we can maintain the routing congestion.
+* While increasing frequency we faced some Metal spacing related DRC violation which was solved by changing the metal layer of the pins.This also allowed us to maintain the routing congestion.

 ##### **For riscV32i:** #####
 For riscV32i design we used M4 (which is default value set in PDK config file) and M7 (edited on design config file) metal layer for horizontal and vertical Pin layer.